 Note that in all of this I am not discussing the Virgin Mary, mother of Jesus, St. Ann, mother of Mary, St. Helen mother of Emperor Constantine, or St. Monica the mother of Augustine.
-With possible exception of St. Ann all of these women are known for more than simply being the mother of a Christian hero.
+All of these women are known largely for being the mother or grandmother of a Christian hero.
 Nevertheless, their accomplishments are tied to their male relatives.
 My point is that the Catholic Church has long had many female heroes whose accomplishments were not connected to the men.

 Before returning to women whom the Catholic Church respects for their work outside the home, it should be emphasized that unlike the secular world, the Catholic Church respects women's accomplishments both inside and outside the home.
 This is illustrated by Mary, Ann, Helen, and Monica, who are honored for their roles as mothers, as well as Mother Theresa, Mother Angelica, St. Rose of Lima, Mother Cabrini, Mother Seton, and Dorthy Day who honored for their accomplishments outside the home.